firefly-iii/docs/docs/docs/data-importer/help/faq.md

 Even when you delete the original transaction, importing it again will result in a duplication error.
 This is because many CSV files come with dummy lines, and it's very annoying to have to keep deleting those.

-If you want to reimport duplicate transactions after deleting them, turn off duplicate detection.
+If you want to reimport duplicate transactions after deleting them, turn off duplicate detection or delete them from the database by hand.

 ## Why isn't the data importer built into Firefly III?

 I turned the data importer into a separate tool.
-It allows me to keep track of two different tools with different development requirements and.
+It allows me to keep track of two different tools with different development requirements.

 ## Why isn't this a plugin, like WordPress?